 4.4.2.
-Rules concerning solo work with aerial platforms:
+Rules concerning working alone with aerial platforms:

-This is in line with HAE-028330 Agreements regarding solo work in isolated situations.
+This is in line with HAE-028330 Agreements regarding working alone in isolated situations.

-When working alone with aerial platforms in isolated situations, the following additional risks are possible:
+When working alone with aerial platforms in isolated situations, the following additional risks are possible: Getting trapped in installations, when the aerial platform moves.

-- Getting trapped in installations ... when the aerial platform moves. - If the person should fall from the aerial platform, he can (despite wearing fall protection) get into a dangerous situation (hanging) if no assistance is given.
+• If the person should fall from the aerial platform, he can (despite wearing fall protection) get into a dangerous situation (hanging) if no assistance is given.